Charl-AI/bmon/README.md

 > bmon is in the alpha stage of development.
 Until version 1.0, there may be bugs, missing features, and API changes between versions.

-TODO:
- - Improve table alignment and sizing
- - Write bottleneck diagnosis document explaining how to use these metrics
- - Add bottleneck diagnises from the document to the auto-detection

 ## Motivation